pubcore/createPackage/readme.md

 * transpiler for ECS6 with spread operator
 * running tests via mocha and chai
 * running show code coverage after test run
-* webpack to create a dist for manual testing purpose (e.g. codepen)

 ### Install it global